Building Relay Adapters

 }The three properties identify the adapter:

-- id is a unique string that disambiguates this adapter instance from others.
+- id — A unique string that disambiguates this adapter instance.
 If you run two Telegram bots, each gets a different

-id(e.g.,telegram-support,telegram-alerts). - subjectPrefix tells the adapter registry which Relay subjects this adapter handles.
-When a message is published to a subject that starts with this prefix, Relay routes the outbound delivery to your adapter.
-This can be a single string or an array of strings for adapters that handle multiple subject prefixes.
+id(e.g.,telegram-support,telegram-alerts). - subjectPrefix — Which Relay subjects this adapter handles.
+When a message is published to a subject starting with this prefix, Relay routes outbound delivery to your adapter.
+Can be a single string or an array for adapters that handle multiple prefixes.

-- displayName is what appears in the DorkOS UI when showing adapter status.
+- displayName — What appears in the DorkOS UI when showing adapter status.

 The four methods handle the adapter lifecycle:

-- start() connects to the external service, registers endpoints, and subscribes to signals.
-It receives a
+- start() — Connect to the external service, register endpoints, and subscribe to signals.
+Receives a

-RelayPublisherthat you use to publish inbound messages into the bus. - stop() disconnects gracefully and cleans up resources.
+RelayPublisherfor publishing inbound messages into the bus. - stop() — Disconnect gracefully and clean up resources.

-- deliver() handles outbound messages.
-When another agent or user publishes a message to a subject matching your prefix, Relay calls this method with the envelope.
+- deliver() — Handle outbound messages.
+When any agent or user publishes to a subject matching your prefix, Relay calls this method with the envelope.

-- getStatus() returns a snapshot of your adapter's runtime state for the UI.
+- getStatus() — Return a snapshot of your adapter's runtime state for the UI.

 Adapter Lifecycle